 5. Car insurance

-As with a normal car, you will of course also need vehicle insurance for your campervan.
-In addition, in most cases, it makes sense to insure the “contents” of the van against theft.
+As with a normal car, you will, of course, also need vehicle insurance for your campervan.
+In addition, in most cases, it makes sense to ensure the “contents” of the van against theft.

 6. Repair and maintenance costs